Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 - An |AccountAddress|_, which pays for the transaction.
 - A maximum |Energy|_ that the contract initialization can use.
 - A |ModuleReference|_, which you got from the deployment section above.
-- An |OwnedContractName|_, that specifies which contract in the module you want to initialize.
+- An |OwnedContractName|_ that specifies which contract in the module you want to initialize.
   Contract names are prefixed with ``init_`` on the chain to distinguish them from receive functions (entrypoints).
   You constuct it with either |OwnedContractName_new|_, which checks the validity and returns a ``Result``, or |OwnedContractName_new_unchecked|_, which performs no checking.
 - An |OwnedParameter|_, which is a wrapper over a byte array that you construct with